Using edge cuts to find Euler tours and Euler families in hypergraphs: Reduction using standard edge cut assignments

 \item The most time-consuming part of both algorithms is likely going to be the sequence of recursive calls to determine whether hypergraphs $H'$ have an Euler family or tour.
 The smaller the size of the largest of the hypergraphs $H'$, the better; however, this size is impossible to predict.
 Instead, we suggest minimizing the number of possible edge cut assignments $\alpha$ to be verified.
-The number of all possible mappings $F \to I^{[2]}$ is ${|I|+1 \choose 2}^{|F|}$, which indeed suggests choosing $F$ to be a minimum edge cut.
+The number of all possible mappings $F \to I^{[2]}$ is ${|I|+1 \choose 2}^{|F|}$, which indeed suggests choosing $F$ to be a minimum edge cut (if possible).
 Among minimum edge cuts $F$, should we seek one that also minimizes $|I|$?
-We do not have a clear answer: on one hand, this approach would minimize the number of mappings $\alpha$ to verify; one the other hand, the expected size of the hypergraphs $H'$ for our recursive calls is inversely proportional to $|I|$. --- We shall comment more on the complexity of Algorithms~\ref{alg:EF} and \ref{alg:ET} in Remark~\ref{rems:2}(\ref{rem:complexity}).
+We do not have a clear answer: on one hand, this approach would minimize the number of mappings $\alpha$ to verify; on the other hand, the expected size of the hypergraphs $H'$ for our recursive calls is inversely proportional to the number of connected components of $H^\alpha$, which can be anywhere between 1 and $|I|$. --- We shall comment more on the complexity of Algorithms~\ref{alg:EF} and \ref{alg:ET} in Conclusion.

 \item The number of edge cut assignments $\alpha: F \to I^{[2]}$ resulting in an even graph $G^{\alpha}$ is likely much smaller than ${|I|+1 \choose 2}^{|F|}$.
-To give some idea of this number, we show in Figure~\ref{fig:Fig1}, for $|F| \le 4$, the isomorphism classes of the suitable graphs $G^{\alpha}$ with the isolated vertices removed. \item Observe that Algorithms~\ref{alg:EF} and \ref{alg:ET} are formulated to solve decision problems --- does $H$ contain an Euler family (tour)? --- however, since they are based on results that use constructive proofs, they can easily be adapted to construct an Euler family (tour), if it exists. \end{enumerate} } \end{rems}
+To give some idea of this number, we show in Figure~\ref{fig:Fig1}, for $|F| \le 4$, the isomorphism classes of the suitable graphs $G^{\alpha}$ with the isolated vertices removed.

+\item Observe that Algorithms~\ref{alg:EF} and \ref{alg:ET} are formulated to solve decision problems --- does $H$ contain an Euler family (tour)? --- however, since they are based on results that use constructive proofs, they can easily be adapted to construct an Euler family (tour), if it exists. \end{enumerate} } \end{rems}

+\begin{eg} {\rm We shall demonstrate Algorithm~\ref{alg:EF} using the hypergraph $H=(V,E)$ with $V=\ZZ_6$ and $E=\{ 012, 0145,1235,34 \}$.
+The key hypergraphs in the execution of the algorithm on $H$ are shown in Figure~\ref{fig:Fig2}.
+In each hypergraph, each edge $e$ is drawn as a complete graph on the vertex set $e$, using a different line style.
+Symbols $\vee$ and $\wedge$ indicate that both or either, respectively, of the two branches must lead to success, and $\alpha$ indicates that an edge cut assignment has been applied.
+Finally, {\em adj.} indicates that an adjustment has been applied in order to reduce the size of the hypergraph; see Remarks~\ref{rems}(\ref{rem:reduction}).
+Note that some minor details are omitted for brevity.